 A similar traverse disaster on the future trail from LA5 to Byrd killed D-8 driver Max Kiel; the LA5 airfield was named for him.

 Staging and preparing the cargo for the future Pole construction was a major effort at McMurdo.
-Here (left below) is Howard Wessbecher painting that bamboo pole.
+Here (left) is Howard Wessbecher painting that bamboo pole that would become the iconic symbol for the station to the present day.
 Howard wintered at McMurdo during DF-I and he was the IGY Logistics Representative for the establishment of South Pole Station.

 Although the primary task of the first summer was to build the support bases at McM and LA5, a number of exploration and mapping flights were also conducted, and traverses set out to establish the route to the future site of Byrd.
 93 men wintered at McM and 73 at LA5.